TimSkripnikov/Game-Of-Life/README.md

 The Game of Life is a zero-player game where cells on a grid evolve based on a set of simple rules.
 Despite its simplicity, it can generate complex and fascinating patterns.

+This project was created as part of the NSU course Object Oriented Programming in C++.

 ### Basic Rules:
 1. **Birth:** A dead cell becomes alive if it has exactly 3 live neighbors.
 2. **Survival:** A live cell remains alive if it has 2 or 3 live neighbors.